The Rosie Project: Synopsis

 Eventually, the "Father Project" eliminates all but a few people, two of which require that Don and Rosie travel to New York City.
 Once there, Rosie forces Don to abandon his schedules in exchange for a spontaneous trip through the city, which he finds enjoyable.
 This culminates in the two almost having sex, only for Rosie to change her mind because she is unsure that a relationship with Don could actually work out.
 The two return to Australia where Don continues the "Father Project" and realises that his friend Gene may actually be Rosie's father since he also attended the party (as the genetics tutor for Rosie's mother's medical cohort) and is also very promiscuous.

-After some thinking, Don decides that he will test Gene and that he will also try to persuade Rosie to marry himself, as he has discovered that he is genuinely attracted to her.
+After some thinking, Don decides that he will test Gene and that he will also try to persuade Rosie to marry him, as he has discovered that he is genuinely attracted to her.
 Despite trying to change to fit what he believes she needs, Don is rejected by Rosie when he says that he does not feel love like others do.
 However, this rejection causes Don to realise that he actually does love Rosie.
 He also decides to confront her father Phil over her father issues, as Rosie felt neglected because she believed that Phil prioritised his career over her and failed to fulfil a promise to go to Disneyland, a move that she views as representative of their relationship as a whole.

 Rosie inevitably discovers that Gene may be her real father and she confronts him over this along with his wife Claudia, who attempted to ignore his womanising.
 Don arrives at the scene just in time to watch Phil punch Gene (as Phil had been dating Rosie's mother at the time of her conception), after which Don and Rosie reconcile and she agrees to marry him.
 Rosie also reconciles with her father Phil and after she marries Don, the two of them move to New York to start anew.
 The book ends with Don running a final test on a sample of Phil's DNA.
 This test confirms that Phil was her biological father after all, and the whole issue was raised by Rosie's mother because of Gene's negligence in explaining to his students the rules of eye colour inheritance.
-Thus, Rosie finds out about her biological father and her mother’s secret love affair remains a secret.
+Thus, Rosie finds out about her biological father and her mother's secret love affair remains a secret.